mflehmig/CoDiPack/README.md

 CoDiPack is a header only library.
 The only file the user needs to include is `codi.hpp`.
-The only other requirement is a c++11 compliant compiler where one usually needs to specify '--std=c++11' in the compiler arguments.
+The only other requirement is a C++11 compliant compiler where one usually needs to specify '--std=c++11' in the compiler arguments.
-CoDiPack is tested with gcc and the intel compiler.
+CoDiPack is tested with GCC and the Intel compiler.

-The file `codi.hpp` defines the datatypes `RealForward`, `RealReverse`, `RealReverseUnchecked` and several others.
+The file `codi.hpp` defines the data types `RealForward`, `RealReverse`, `RealReverseUnchecked` and several others.
 The `RealForward` type implements the forward mode of AD and the `RealReverse` type implements the reverse mode of AD.
 The third type is also an implementation of the reverse mode of AD but it should only be used by experienced users.